 Message

 Just what value can anyone place on his or her soul?
-The hymn writer, Jim Wright, answers with questions of his own, in the refrain from his hymn:
+The hymn writer, Jim Wright, answers with questions of his own, in the refrain from his hymn: ‘Have you counted the Cost’.
+He wrote: “Have you counted the cost, if your soul should be lost?
+Tho’ you gain the whole world for your own, Even now, it may be that the line you have crossed, Have you counted, have you counted the cost?”

 Our text reveals the paradox of life as it relates to the issue of the soul and the eternal consequence of its loss.
 Many people spend their energy in pursuit of pleasure, position, possession and power.
 They trade their souls by joining cults, engaging in money rituals, gambling, prostitution and partaking in unethical business practices just to gain the things of this world.
 They forget that earthly possessions are temporal and replaceable when lost, but the loss of the soul is an irreparable loss.
 Pleasure, possessions, philosophy and whatever goodie of the world we gain cannot be sustained through all times.
 Indeed, time and decay will soon make them fade.